 However, Honda is confident that one or more child seat models can fit and be properly installed in all recommended seating positions in your car.
-Whenever possible, we recommend that parents test a child seat in the specific vehicle seating position (or positions) where they intend to use the seat before making a purchase.
+Before purchasing a child seat, we recommend that parents test the child seat in the specific vehicle seating position (or positions) where they intend to use the seat.
 If a previously purchased child seat does not fit, you may need to buy a different one that will fit.